Pharmaceutical Industries - Industry Background

-The availability of qualified workforce is limited, and all Pharmaceutical companies are fighting to obtain the very best.
-Bigger firms with financial prowess can attract the best talent while the small and medium businesses must settle for less.
-Also, in recent times there have been more takers for R&D jobs in other companies that can produce instant results and recognition
+The availability of a qualified workforce is limited, and all pharmaceutical companies are competing to obtain the very best.
+More prominent firms with financial prowess can attract the best talent.
+At the same time, the small and medium-sized businesses must settle for less.
+Also, in recent times there have been more takers for R&D jobs in companies other than pharma that produce instant results and recognition.

 Skill shortage is contributing to salary increases, which in turn is posing talent retention problems to HR.
-The Pharmaceutical jobs are often research intensive and don’t follow a timeline.
-Employee attrition is a significant challenge and loss of critical resources can place these projects in jeopardy.
+Pharmaceutical jobs are often research-intensive and don’t follow a set timeline.
+Employee attrition is a significant challenge, and loss of critical resources can place these projects in jeopardy.

-Keeping employees engaged and motivated in long-term research projects, not seeing any results is another challenge which HR professionals encounter from the pharmaceutical sector.
+Keeping employees engaged and motivated in long-term research projects is Paramount, as not seeing any results is another challenge faced by HR professionals in the pharmaceutical sector.

 Killing projects that are viewed as unprofitable are typical in this business and can pose a problem to HR.

 Developing a comprehensive workforce strategy is a must for these companies.
-Engagement with academia and collaborations in the college or even high school levels can help conquer resource shortages.
+Engagement with academia and collaborations college or even high school levels can help conquer resource shortages.